 Go through each step 3-4 times.

 You don’t have to do this very often and you definitely don’t need to do this on every workout, just do it regularly and make this a part of your warm up every few days.
 With this exercise you will start seeing results very quickly and it will improve your vertical leap form.

 If you liked this post and want more 2 foot/1 foot jump techniques for your vertical jump training, then I highly recommend that you checkout my post about the best programs which utilize these methods.

 Lastly, I just want to mention quickly that I’m working on a new concept that’s coming up lately.
 This concept is something that I haven’t scientifically experimented with, but I’m planning on doing so in the near future, and at that point we’ll have an indisputable evidence of the benefits of it.

-And while we’re on the subject, you might as well read the jump manual review I did for examining Jacob Hiller’s complete vertical leap program which aims to increase your vertical leap by 12 inches.
+And while we’re on the subject, you might as well read the review I did for The Jump Manual, Jacob Hiller’s complete vertical leap program which aims to increase your vertical leap by 12 inches.

 Here’s some more info on the jump manual program.